DavidTPate/pendragon/README.md

 represented by the Unconscious statistic, equal to Total Hit Points ÷ 4.

 Characters with current hit points below the Unconscious value are out of action.
-At the moment a character goes below this threshold, he slumps slowly to the ground, possibly staggering a few yards ﬁrst or sliding gently off his horse before collapsing.
+At the moment a character goes below this threshold, he slumps slowly to the ground, possibly staggering a few yards first or sliding gently off his horse before collapsing.
 (A DEX roll is allowed for a mounted character who becomes unconscious, with success indicating that any falling damage is averted; otherwise, he takes another 1d6 points from the fall.)

 The Gamemaster may wish to let unconscious characters have brief periods of lucidity.
 With Gamemaster approval, they may be allowed to speak quietly.
 For example, they might be capable of slowly dictating a will, praying for divine guidance, or describing an assailant in a weak whisper.
-(See the “A Fight to the Death” sidebar.)
+(See the "A Fight to the Death" sidebar.)

-Since they have been gravely injured, unconscious characters are considered unhealthy (see “States of Health”) and must check the “Chirurgery Needed” box on their character sheet immediately.
+Since they have been gravely injured, unconscious characters are considered unhealthy (see "States of Health") and must check the "Chirurgery Needed" box on their character sheet immediately.
 They require chirurgery until the Gamemaster says otherwise.

-Example of Injury and Unconsciousness: In a tremendous ﬁght, Sir Ambrut is victorious over two Saxon assailants.
-Ambrut takes no Major Wound in the ﬁght due to his heroic CON of 21.
+Example of Injury and Unconsciousness: In a tremendous fight, Sir Ambrut is victorious over two Saxon assailants.
+Ambrut takes no Major Wound in the fight due to his heroic CON of 21.
 However, he takes many minor injuries, including a fall from his horse, for a total of 26 points of damage, leaving him with 8 current hit points.

-Since 8 is below Ambrut’s Unconscious value of 9, the sorely wounded knight staggers into a wood near the battleﬁeld and falls unconscious.
-His player checks Ambrut’s “Chirurgery Needed” box at once.
+Since 8 is below Ambrut’s Unconscious value of 9, the sorely wounded knight staggers into a wood near the battlefield and falls unconscious.
+His player checks Ambrut’s "Chirurgery Needed" box at once.

 #### Zero or Negative Hit Points
 Page 124

+# Adventuring
+A primary activity of all the famous knights during Arthur’s time and after is to adventure.
+Adventuring, in fact, is the activity that sets famous knights apart from those lesser knights who stay at home and acquire Glory passively (i.e., while out of play).

+Adventuring is recognized as a legitimate knightly duty by the Arthurian court, one every bit as important as one’s duty to stand garrison and serve an active 40 days in the field.
+Most knights do not take the job, though.
+For them, the everyday activities of guard duty, tournaments, and battles are enough to satisfy their sense of adventure.

+Other knights (like the player knights, we hope), seek more and thus undertake dangerous and glorious quests.
+Most of the lords of Logres are in favor of this new "sport" of adventuring, and are happy to oblige those knights who wish to engage in it.
+The lull of peace following Arthur’s rise leaves castles full of boisterous fighters with nothing to fight.
+Adventuring sends the knights to work off their energy elsewhere, perhaps far away from Logres.
+Undoubtedly, the lord hopes that the questing knights’ vigor will arouse something from his other less enthusiastic knights, as well.

+Adventures abound.
+Even stay-at-home knights have a few adventures as part of their routine, without having to go far to seek them out.
+Such adventures include going to tournaments, participating in battles, engaging in romance, visiting unusual sites, and encountering unusual beings.

+## Questing
+If knighthood is the heart of Pendragon, questing is its soul.
+A quests includes adventures, but not all adventures are quests.
+A quest is a protracted series of adventures that must also include the following elements to qualify as such: going to an unknown place, encountering something mysterious or unusual, facing unusual dangers, and facing death.
+Quests must, by definition, occur in strange lands where High Adventure and opportunity wait to test the neat ideals of the heartland of civilization.

+To go on a quest, a knight must request a leave from their normal duties to their lord.
+On a quest, as in any enterprise, a knight represents not only himself, but also his lord, so the lord will agree to send only individuals whom he will not have to bail out of trouble, or who will not bring shame or dishonor to him.
+A time limit is often imposed on absentee time for questing.
+The proverbial "year and a day" is a good starting time period.
+At the end of the leave period, the knight must return to court and report the results of his activities.
+In time, as a knight gains repute, the leave may be considerably longer, and sometimes even indefinite, particularly if it is assigned for a specific task.

+Of course, questing is also a "metagaming conceit," the best excuse for player knights to wander the roads and trails of Britain.